What happens if cavities are left untreated?

 The power of the immune system (resistance) versus the power of germs/bacteria (aggressors)

-A body and mouth that is optimally supported by nutrition, regular detoxification, immune-supporting herbs and supplements, natural antibiotics, a stress-free lifestyle, oral urine treatment etc. etc. seems much better able to deal with dental toxins of various origins.
-A body and mouth which does not receive proper support may be less able to contain and successfully overcome virulent dental infections.
+A body and mouth that is optimally supported by nutrition, regular detoxification, immune-supporting herbs and/or supplements, natural antibiotics, a stress-free lifestyle, oral urine treatment etc. etc. seems much equipped to deal with dental toxins of various origins.
+A body and mouth which do not receive proper support may be less able to contain and successfully overcome virulent dental infections.